gohqianxuan/wie3007-assignment/Talend Data Preparation.md

 2. **Data Transformation**
 * Created a new discount column by aggregating retail_disc, coupon_disc, and coupon_match_disc columns to get the total discount.
 * Modified the day column format to conform to the ISO 8601 standards for date representation.
-* Merged day and trans_time into a single timestamp column in "yyyy-MM-dd HHmm" format for a consistent and precise temporal analysis.
+* Merged day and trans_time into a single timestamp column in "yyyy-MM-dd HHmm" format for a consistent and precise temporal analysis using Talend Data Integration as it has date formatting functionalities.

 ## Refer to Report for Details and Visualization
 https://365umedumy-my.sharepoint.com/:b:/g/personal/u2102822_siswa365_um_edu_my/ERT3kxFhScBHlP3ZHIqeSEsBgcBMQnVyras3BJrhVoWR7Q?e=oiCQNf